department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/usability-testing-jan2020/conversation-guide.md

 ## Warm-up Questions - 5 minutes

 - Can you tell me a little about yourself?
 (If stuck, ask about location, occupation, etc.)
-- Do you currently live with your caregiver / veteran?

 - For Caregivers:
+   - Are there any other family members / caregivers of the veteran?
+   - Do you currently live with your veteran?
--- Do you recieve benefits from the VA?
+   - Do you recieve benefits from the VA?

 - For Veterans:
+   - how many caregivers do you have?
+   - Do you currently live with any of your caregivers?
--- Does your caregiver recieve benefits from the VA?
+   - Does your caregiver recieve benefits from the VA?

 ## First Task: [Determining preferred location for Caregiver application] - 5 minutes